pymc-devs/pymc-examples/examples/gaussian_processes/HSGP.myst.md

 plt.tight_layout();
 ```

 The plots above compare the approximate Gram matrices to the unapproximated Gram matrix in the top left panel.
 The goal is to compare the approximated Gram matrices to the true one (upper left).
-Qualitatively, the more similar they look the better the approximation.
-Also, these results are only relevant to the context of the particular domain defined by `X` and the chosen lengthscale, $\ell = 3$ -- just because it looks good for $\ell = 3$ doesn't mean it will look good for, for instance, $\ell = 10$.
+Qualitatively, **the more similar they look the better the approximation**.
+Also, these results are **only relevant to the context of the particular domain defined by `X` and the chosen lengthscale**, $\ell = 3$ -- just because it looks good for $\ell = 3$ doesn't mean it will look good for, for instance, $\ell = 10$.

 We can make a few observations:
 - The approximation visually looks good for the two panels with $m = [20, 20]$ and $m = [10, 10]$, with $c=3.0$.
 The rest show clear differences to the unapproximated Gram matrix.
 - $c=1.5$ is generally too small, regardless of $m$.
 - Perhaps surprisingly, the $m=[4, 4]$, $c=1.5$ approximation looks better than the $m=[4, 4]$, $c=3$ one.
 As we showed earlier, when we "stretch" the eigenvector basis to fill a larger domain than our `X` (larger by the multiple $c$), we can lose fidelity at smaller lengthscales.

-For your particular situation, you will need to experiment across your range of lengthscales and quantify how much approximation error is acceptable.
+For your particular situation, **you will need to experiment across your range of lengthscales and quantify how much approximation error is acceptable**.
 Often, when prototyping a model, you can use a lower fidelity HSGP approximation for faster sampling.
 Then, once you understand the range of relevant lengthscales, you can dial in the correct $m$ and $L$ (or $c$) values.

 Be aware that it's also possible to encounter scenarios where a low fidelity HSGP approximation gives a more parsimonious fit than a high fidelity HSGP approximation.
 A low fidelity HSGP approximation is still a valid prior for some unknown function, if somewhat contrived.
 Whether that matters will depend on your context.

-+++ {"jp-MarkdownHeadingCollapsed": true}
++++

-# Example 2: Working with HSGPs as a parametric, linear model
+## Example 2: Working with HSGPs as a parametric, linear model

++++

 One of the main benefits of the HSGP approximation is the ability to integrate it into existing models, especially if you need to do prediction in new x-locations after sampling.
 Unlike other GP implementations in PyMC, you can bypass the `.prior` and `.conditional` API, and insead use `HSGP.prior_linearized`, which allows you use `pm.MutableData` and `pm.set_data` for making predictions.